thomatou/reddit/README.md

 Using it, I was rapidly able to retrieve data for the ~ 250,000 posts that were made to the r/science subreddit in that 5-year span.
 A major caveat was that Reddit data, and specifically, the all-important upvotes, are dynamic – meaning that the data retrieved from Pushshift was largely inaccurate.
 Luckily, to each Reddit submission is associated a static, unique identifier, which was used to retrieve up-to-date, accurate information on these posts from the official Reddit API.

 Unfortunately, the maximum number of calls that any given user can make to the Reddit API is set to 60 requests per minute, or 3600 requests per hour.
 A back-of-the-enveloppe calculation rapidly pointed to the fact that getting the desired data on the 250k posts of interest would take close to 3 days.
-With limited time on my hands, I decided to create 10 separate Reddit user accounts, which would each process a chunk of ~25k posts of the parent dataframe –– thus reducing data to collection to an overnight operation.
+With limited time on my hands, I decided to create 10 separate Reddit user accounts, which would each process a chunk of ~25k posts of the parent dataframe in parallel –– thus reducing data collection to an overnight operation.

 ### PushShift API allows you to collect data from a particular date range, which the Reddit API doesn't allow you to.